 Carter: There's something you want from me.

-Porter: Val Resnick gave you a hundred and forty thousand dollars...
+Porter: Val Resnick gave you a hundred and thirty thousand dollars...

 Carter: He paid us.
 It was a debt.

 Porter: Seventy thousand dollars of it is mine, and I want it back.

 Carter: I'm sorry.
 Resnick told me, but I seem to have misplaced your name.